christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 <br>

-Furthermore, there appears to be evidence that the ToM task could be aligned with the linear representation hypothesis<sub>[<a href="https://arxiv.org/pdf/2311.03658" title="Park" rel="nofollow">11</a>]</sub><sub>[<a href="https://aclanthology.org/N13-1090.pdf" title="Mikolov" rel="nofollow">12</a>]</sub> –models seem to pick up properties of the input and represent them as directions in activation space.
+Based on what I know and have seen so far, its possible there's evidence that the ToM task could be aligned with the linear representation hypothesis<sub>[<a href="https://arxiv.org/pdf/2311.03658" title="Park" rel="nofollow">11</a>]</sub><sub>[<a href="https://aclanthology.org/N13-1090.pdf" title="Mikolov" rel="nofollow">12</a>]</sub> –models seem to pick up properties of the input and represent them as directions in activation space.
 When we dig into layer 22's PCA, a few interesting things come to light.

 The PCA breaks down into three clusters of concepts: